Robotgir/Landing-Assist-Module-LAM/lib/README.md

 ## RUNNING THE TEST
  For running test_hazard_metrices with visualization you need to run the following command ./test_hazard_metrices

- WIthout visualization you need to run the following command
+ Without visualization you need to run the following command
     ./test_hazard_metrices --no-vis
     or change line 7 bool g_skipVisualization = false; to bool g_skipVisualization = true;

+ For running specific test for eg :PROSAC you can run it with ./test_hazard_metrices --gtest_filter=HazardMetricesTest.TestPROSAC

  1. Principal Component Analysis
     Function name : PCLResult PrincipleComponentAnalysis(const std::string& file_path,